-- 32. Plaintiff incorporates the above paragraphs by reference. - 33.
-Defendant has been on actual notice of the '048 Patent at least as early as the date it received service of the Original Complaint in this litigation.
+35. Plaintiff incorporates the above paragraphs by reference.

-- 34. The damages period begins at least as early as six years prior to the date of service of the Original Complaint in this litigation. - 35.
-Upon information and belief, Defendant owns, directs, and/or controls the operation of the Accused Instrumentalities and generates substantial financial revenues and benefits therefrom. - 36.
-Upon information and belief, Defendant has directly infringed and continues to directly infringe at least Claims 1, 2, 10, 20, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, and 40 of the '048 Patent.
+- 36. Defendants have been on actual notice of the '048 Patent at least as early as the date it received service of the Original Complaint in this litigation. - 37.
+The damages period begins at least as early as six years prior to the date of service of the Original Complaint in this litigation. - 38.
+Upon information and belief, Defendants own, direct, and/or control the operation of the Accused Instrumentalities and generates substantial financial revenues and benefits therefrom. - 39.
+Upon information and belief, Defendants have directly infringed and continue to directly infringe at least Claims 1, 2, 10, 20, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, and 40 of the '048 Patent.
 As exemplary, Claim 20 is by making, using, importing, selling, and/or offering for sale the Accused Instrumentalities.
-Defendant directly makes the infringing Accused Instrumentalities at least because it is solely responsible for putting the infringing systems into service by directing or controlling the systems as a whole and by obtaining the benefits therefrom.
-More specifically, and on information and belief, with respect to the Accused Instrumentalities, Defendant: (i) executed contracts with third party servicers for the provision of archival services and databases for healthcare and related records and/or designed and assembled such archival services and databases using its own employees and/or contractors; (ii) developed, owns, and maintains digital storage archives for healthcare and related records; (iii) provides access to such records via its own branded Internet domains and/or software applications using its own name and business trade dress; (iv) exercises authority over the provision of such record archival services and databases; (v) openly advertises and promotes such record archival services and databases bearing its name and business trade dress to customers in the United States; (vi) authored or commissioned the preparation of computer code for accessing and retrieving stored and/or archived healthcare records via its Internet domain web pages and/or software applications; (vii) claims ownership and control over such stored and/or archived healthcare records by virtue of its corporate branding and the provision of direct access; and (viii) receives monetary benefits from the provision of such healthcare records storage, archival, and retrieval services to customers.
+Defendants directly make the infringing Accused Instrumentalities at least because they are solely responsible for putting the infringing systems into service by directing or controlling the systems as a whole and by obtaining the benefits therefrom.
+More specifically, and on information and belief, with respect to the Accused Instrumentalities, Defendants: (i) executed contracts with third party servicers for the provision of archival services and databases for healthcare and related records and/or designed and assembled such archival services and databases using its own employees and/or contractors; (ii) developed, own, and maintain digital storage archives for healthcare and related records; (iii) provide access to such records via its own branded Internet domains and/or software applications using its own name and business trade dress; (iv) exercise authority over the provision of such record archival services and databases; (v) openly advertise and promote such record archival services and databases bearing its name and business trade dress to customers in the United

+States; (vi) authored or commissioned the preparation of computer code for accessing and retrieving stored and/or archived healthcare records via its Internet domain web pages and/or software applications; (vii) claim ownership and control over such stored and/or archived healthcare records by virtue of its corporate branding and the provision of direct access; and (viii) receive monetary benefits from the provision of such healthcare records storage, archival, and retrieval services to customers.